JetBrains/resharper-devguide/Plugins/ProjectSetup.md

 No further metadata is necessary as the plugin functionality is going to be picked up automatically by ReSharper via reflection.

-## Debugging

-Debugging a plugin implies spinning up an additional instance of Visual Studio with the plugin loaded.
-It’s important to note that you’ll be unable to debug a plugin if another version of this plugin has already been loaded.
-If you need to debug a plugin while _using_ that plugin for development, simply disable the original plugin in the _Options_ dialog and restart the debugging session.

-Debugging a plugin is easy - there are two flags that you can pass to `devenv.exe`:

-* `/ReSharper.Internal` - this flag turns on ReSharper’s internal menu, which provides many new menu items, used by the development team while building ReSharper.
-Several menu options are useful for plugin developers, especially the 'PSI Viewer' menu item, which displays a view of the abstract syntax tree of the current file.
-This flag is so useful, it's worth adding it to your default VS shortcut.
-* `/ReSharper.Plugin <path to your plugin DLL>` - this tells ReSharper to load the specified DLL.
-You can specify the full path, but if you want to debug the plugin in your output directory, you can just specify the filename.

-## Troubleshooting

-If you are debugging your plugin and its breakpoints are not being triggered, first check that the plugin has actually been loaded by looking for the the list of loaded plugins in ReSharper’s _Options_ dialog.
-If the plugin has been loaded, look for exceptions thrown via the `/ReSharper.Internal` mode.
-These would typically appear in the bottom right corner of the window.

-Please note that the #1 cause of plugins not debugging is lack of appropriate metadata - if previously you could mark up a context action with `ContextAction` attribute without specifying any parameters, this will no longer work, and as a result, your component will not be loaded.

-The #2 cause of plugins not debugging or acting strangely is that you’ve accidentally let a ReSharper assembly be copied into the same folder as your plugin binaries.
-This can happen if you’ve accidentally set `CopyLocal = True` on a R# assembly reference or if, for example, you’ve included the tests-related `.Targets file` from the SDK.

 ## Known Issues

 ### Compilation Issues